-EXPENSES
+PROJECT EXPENSES

 DIRECT COSTS are those that are identified specifically with the project during the period of performance, and are allowable.
 Be as specific as possible.
+Review What We Fund/We Do Not to ensure your Project Budget does not include unallowable costs.

-1. DIRECT COSTS: Salaries and wages cover compensation for personnel, administrative and artistic, who are paid on a salary basis.
-(Funds for contractual personnel and compensation for artists who are paid on a fee basis should be included in "3.
-Other expenses" on the Project Budget form, and not here.)
+DIRECT COSTS: Salaries and wages cover compensation for personnel, administrative and artistic, who are paid on a salary basis.
+(Funds for contractual personnel and compensation for artists who are paid on a fee basis should be included in "DIRECT COSTS: Other" on the Project Budget form, and not here.)
 Indicate the title and/or type of personnel (40 characters maximum), the number of personnel (30 characters maximum), the annual or average salary range (40 characters maximum), and the percentage of time that will be devoted to the project annually (30 characters maximum).
 List key staff positions, and combine similar functions.
 Where appropriate, use ranges.
 If the costs for evaluation and assessment are part of staff salary and/or time, separately identify those costs.

 Salaries and wages for performers and related or supporting personnel must be estimated at rates no less than the prevailing minimum compensation as required by the Department of Labor Regulations.
 (See "Legal Requirements" for details.)
-NEW: Awards that the NEA makes after December 26, 2014, now allow the following:

-Salaries/wages/fringe benefits incurred in connection with fundraising specifically for the project.
+NOTE: Salaries/wages/fringe benefits incurred in connection with fundraising specifically for the project are allowed.
 These costs must be incurred during the NEA project period of performance, and be approved as allowable project expenses by the agency.